BA (Ord) Early Learning & Care – Online Degree

-- Applicants will ideally be adult learners, aged 20 or over and employed in an early childhood setting with up to 2 years experience working in the sector.
+- Applicants will ideally be employed in an early childhood setting (TUSLA registered facility).

-- A QQI Level 6 Major award in Early Childhood Care and Education, with a 75% Distinctions profile
+- A QQI Level 6 Major award in Early Childhood Care and Education (6M2007), at Merit Level.

-- An admissions interview will be required for entry onto the course to better understand applicants experience, career goals and to assess suitability.
+- After the application process, an admissions interview will be required for entry onto the course to better understand applicants experience, career goals and to assess suitability.

-- Students must be available to undertake a practical supervised work placement (if not already employed in the sector) throughout the duration of the course (400 – 500 hours minimum) across a range of ELC settings.
+- Students must be available to undertake a practical supervised work placement (if not already employed in the sector) throughout the duration of the course across a range of ELC settings.
 Students may normally be in employment but must be able to work in an appropriate setting whilst undertaking the Practice Placement aspect of the Degree.
 35% of the programme will consist of practice placement education over the duration of this two-year programme.
 This will include professional placement hours, practice assessments and tutorials etc. Professional Practice Placement hours will be split across two blocks, one block in Year (1) and one block in Year (2).

 - English Language Requirement: Applicants must be competent in both written and spoken English.
 For any applicants whose first language is not English must also demonstrate their level of English is acceptable, by achieving a score in a recognised test such as: British Council IELTS: normally minimum level 6.5 overall with a minimum of 6.0 in the reading and writing components.